jmangott/atropos/README.md

 ## Example problems
 Input generation scripts for the example problems (lambda phage and reaction cascade) are provided in `scripts/input_generation` and the corresponding model files can be found in `scripts/models`.

-All required output files and reference solutions for reproducing the plots in https://arxiv.org/abs/2407.11792 can be computed with the shell scripts provided in `scripts/shell`.
+All required output files and reference solutions for reproducing the plots in "A hierarchical dynamical low-rank algorithm for the stochastic description of large reaction networks" (preprint on https://arxiv.org/abs/2407.11792) can be computed with the shell scripts provided in `scripts/shell`.
 Before generating the plots with the interactive Python notebooks provided in `scripts/output/notebooks`, a `plots` folder has to be created in the project root:
 ```shell
 mkdir plots
 ```